servant-of-god/immigrate/README.md

 The versions will be parsed with the npm semver parser for node. https://github.com/npm/node-semver

 The `currentVersion` can be defined either as an option, or automatically parsed from the `packageJsonFile` (default: `./package.json`).
 If no option is set, the `package.json` file is used.

+By default, the module will look for the `package.json` file in the parent directories of the file which require()d immigrate.js.

 If the `currentVersion` increased since the last time immigrate.js was executed, then all intermediate version scripts from the `migrationsDirectory` will be run.
 The most recent version to which has been migrated will be recorded in the `immigrateJsonFile` (default: `/.immigrate.json`).